tilt-dev/company/product-development/README.md

 ### Epic description template

-Before an epic starts, it should contain this template.
+When an epic starts, the epic owner should ensure this template is in the epic description.

 The "Problem statement and references" section should be completed.
 (Other sections can remain not yet completed.)